BaerMitUmlaut/Poppy/README.md

    next to it.
 This will show what unit type you are currently editing.
 If you just opened up the arsenal it will say "CommonBlufor" or "CommonOpfor" and so on.
 When you edit this "common" loadout, any changes you make will be applied to all units.
-This is extremly useful for defining the uniform all units use.
+This is extremly useful for defining the uniform, vest or weapon (almost) all of your units use.
 5. You should now select the loadout that is almost the same for all units.
    This will most likely include the uniform, the vest, grenades, medical gear and so on.